Kakun21993/Silica-Miniscape-Cs/Fact.md

 So many new payload here, 3 Stages GDI, 2 MBR payload

 ## Thanks for: Enderman(NoEscape.exe), Wipet(Monoxide.exe), Clutter(Mandela.exe, ver-1.0.exe, Cluttscape), Flytech(000.exe)
-for the ideas and inspirations.
+**for the ideas and inspirations.**

+this really maxed out my Cs knowledge, ive never expect that windows had feature that lets you bypass the normal shutdown, microsoft never documented this and hide it inside ntdll.dll